1995 WTA German Open

 The 1995 WTA German Open was a women's tennis tournament played on outdoor clay courts at the Rot-Weiss Tennis Club in Berlin in Germany that was part of Tier I of the 1995 WTA Tour.
-The tournament was held from 15 May through 21 May 1995.
-Arantxa Sánchez Vicario won the singles.
+It was the 26th edition of the tournament and was held from 15 May through 21 May 1995.
+First-seeded Arantxa Sánchez Vicario won the singles and earned $148,500 first-prize money.